GenAI Concepts

 Meaning

-Data annotation is the practice of adding relevant *metadata to a set of collected data so that the machine learning algorithm can easily recognise the dataset.
+Data annotation provides information about a set of collected data so machine learning algorithms can easily recognise the dataset.

-Data labelling is to attach some meaning to different types of data to train a machine learning model.
+Data labelling attaches meaning to different types of data to train a machine learning model.
 It identifies a single entity from a set of data.

 Purpose